cloudControl/buildpack-php/README.md

 # PHP buildpack
-This is the cloudControl PHP buildpack conforming to the [Heroku buildpack api](https://devcenter.heroku.com/articles/buildpack-api).
+This is the [cloudControl PaaS](https://www.cloudcontrol.com) PHP buildpack conforming to the [Heroku buildpack api](https://devcenter.heroku.com/articles/buildpack-api).
 It runs PHP applications using Apache and PHP-FPM.

 ## Composer - dependency management
 [Composer](https://getcomposer.org/) is used to manage the dependencies.
 There should be a 'composer.json' file in the top directory of the project.